Jaws: The Revenge: Music

 The score was composed and conducted by Michael Small, who had previously provided music for Klute, Marathon Man (both of which featured Jaws star Roy Scheider) and The Parallax View.
 John Williams' original shark motif is integrated into the score which, soundtrack producer Douglass Fake says, reflects the fourth film's return to "original characters and story threads".
 The music for the film was recorded and mixed in June 1987 at The Burbank Studios in California.

 However, much of Small's music was unused in the final film.
-Some phrases were "dialled out" early, some were dropped entirely, and some cues were used in scenes other than they had been written for.
+Some phrases were "dialed out" early, some were dropped entirely, and some cues were used in scenes other than they had been written for.
 The changes to the film's ending also required edits to the music during post-production.

 Soundtrack.net says that "Small's score is generally tense, and he comes up with a few new themes of his own."
 The film also contained the songs "Nail it to the Wall", performed by Stacy Lattisaw, and the 1986 hit "You Got It All", performed by The Jets.

 A soundtrack album was announced by MCA Records when the film opened; however, the release was cancelled following the film's disappointing performance at the box office.
-A promotional version of the album was released in 2000 on Audio CD and Compact Cassette.
+A promotional version of the album was released in 2000 on CD and cassette.
 Reviews for the soundtrack album were more positive than for the film.
 Indeed, writing for Film Score Monthly, AK Benjamin says that "on a CD, Small's material fares better since it's not accompanied by the film."
 Dismissing the film as "engagingly unwatchable", he says that "Small certainly gave Revenge a lot more than it deserved – and this a much better score than Deep Blue Sea ... whatever that means."
 Benjamin portrays Small as 'knowing' and his work as being superior to the film.

 The hysterical coda tacked onto the end of "Revenge and Finale" is almost worth the price of the disc, as it no doubt sums up Small's opinion of the film.
 It's sad that the great Michael Small was delegated utter crap like Jaws the Revenge in the late '80s – and even worse that he never found his way back to the material that he deserves.

 Upon Small's death in 2003, The Independent wrote that the "composer of some distinction ... had the indignity of working on one of the worst films of all time".
 Like most reviews of the soundtrack, the article criticizes the film whilst saying "Small produced a fine score in the circumstances, as if anyone noticed."

 In 2015, Intrada Records, which previously reissued Jaws 3-D on compact disc, released the complete score.
 CD producer Douglass Fake was given access to the complete session mixes, meaning that the disc included every cue recorded by Small, including unused and unedited versions of the tracks.